Employers

 If an employee takes family violence leave or asks for short-term flexible working arrangements, you can ask for proof that they have been affected by family violence.
 For short-term flexible working requests you must do so within 3 working days of getting the request.

-If you do ask for proof, you and your employee should both act in Good faith means dealing with each other honestly, openly, and without misleading each other.
-It requires parties to raise issues in a fair and timely manner, treat the other party with respect, and give the other party information which may be referred to in any future discussions.
+If you do ask for proof, you and your employee should both act in An underlying principle in employment law which requires employers and employees to deal with each other honestly, openly, and in a fair and timely way.

 The law does not state what kind of proof you can accept.
 Examples of proof include: